psycedelicAI/high-security-facility-concept/FAQ.md

 ### What should I say if someone asks what is new?

 You can say the novelty is not any one control, but the way the repository integrates trust gradients, movement interpretation, zone logic, degraded continuity, reviewability, and survivability into one model.

+### What should I say if someone says the idea is too abstract?

+You can say that the repository is intentionally conceptual, but it is grounded in physical threat reasoning and operational structure rather than abstract theory alone.

 ---